DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 ---
-sidebar_label: Work with Range Selection object
+sidebar_label: Work with RangeSelection module
-title: JavaScript Grid - Work with Range Selection object
+title: JavaScript Grid - Work with RangeSelection module
-description: You can explore how to work with Range Selection object of Grid in the documentation of the DHTMLX JavaScript UI library.
+description: You can explore how to work with RangeSelection module of Grid in the documentation of the DHTMLX JavaScript UI library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite.
 ---

-# Work with Range Selection object
+# Work with RangeSelection module

-You can manage range selection withing a grid via the API of the [Range selection](grid/configuration.md/#range-selection) object.
+You can manage range selection within a grid via the API of the [`RangeSelection`](grid/configuration.md/#managing-range-selection-in-grid) module.
 It provides methods for setting and resetting a range of cells, getting information about the current range, and checking whether specific cells belong to the selected range.
-It also supports an event system to track changes.
+It also supports an [event system](grid/api/api_overview.md/#rangeselection-events) to track changes.

-To initialize the Range module, use the [`rangeSelection`](grid/api/grid_rangeselection_config.md) property in the Grid configuration.
-Once the Grid is created, the Range module is accessible through the `grid.range` property.
+To initialize the `RangeSelection` module, use the [`rangeSelection`](grid/api/grid_rangeselection_config.md) property in the Grid configuration.
+Once the Grid is created, the module is accessible through the `grid.range` property.

-## Enabling/disabling Range Selection module
+## Enabling/disabling RangeSelection module

-You can activate the range selection module via the [`enable()`](grid/api/rangeselection/rangeselection_enable_method.md) method of the `range` object.
+You can activate the range selection module via the [`enable()`](grid/api/rangeselection/enable_method.md) method of the `range` object.

 The following example shows how the module is enabled after deactivation on initialization: